chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 * Add stocks to their portfolio
 * Edit their portfolio
 * Delete stocks from their portfolio
-* Calculate average value of stocks accrooss exchange platforms
+* Calculate average value of stocks across exchange platforms
 * Estimate dividend adjustments to cost basis and calculate unrealized gains

 Admins: